Vmistry05/SPI_slave/README.md

 ---

 ## 🚀 Simulation with Verilator
 This design is optimized for **Verilator 5.0+**.
-Use the following commands to run the testbench and generate waveforms:
+Use the following commands to run the testbench and generate waveforms(currently we are using EDA Playground as it supports opensource simulators):

 ```bash
 # Compile and Build the simulation